we4sel/we4sel.github.io/js8opsuggestions.md

 	 - Lets the rest of the “network know who’s stations are available for relay/message
 	-   Helps to see propagation in both directions, especially when combined with [PSKReporter](hhttps://bit.ly/2KmSOM5)
 	   -   Gives a backbone for message notification. (this was condition of my station when you messaged me).
-	   - This comprises probably >75% of JS8 traffic, most of which will on the low offsets of 500-1000hz.
+	   - This comprises probably >75% of JS8 traffic
+	   - Mostly on the low offsets of 500-1000hz.
 	   - Can lead to frustration when it’s the only traffic and someone wants to ragchew!
+	   - Rarely logged

     -  **Examples**: HB from my station at 15w and the 5 automatic responses.

     > ```